 Quaker has entered into change in control agreements with each of its Named Executive Officers.
 Under these agreements (Mr. Barry's is described above), the officers other than Mr. Barry are entitled, if terminated (other than for disability, death, by us for "cause," or by the executive officer other than for "good reason") within two years following (or within six months before, with respect to Messrs.
 Nieman and Platzer) a change in control, to severance in an amount equal to 1.5 times the sum of highest annualized base salary plus an amount equal to the average of the total annual amounts paid to the executive under all applicable annual incentive compensation plans during the applicable three calendar-year period described in the change in control agreements, excluding from the average any year in which no amounts were paid.
 In general, this three-year period would be expected to be the year of termination and the prior two years (for Mr. Benoliel and Ms. Loebl, if the executive received a bonus in the year of the executive's termination of employment) or, otherwise, the three calendar years prior to the year of his or her termination of employment.
 See the discussion under the caption "Potential Payments Upon Termination or Change in Control" on page 44 of this proxy statement.
-In addition, these executive officers are entitled to receive (i) earned but unpaid base salary through the termination at the rate in effect on the date of termination or, if higher, at the rate in effect at any time during the 90-day period preceding the change in control; (ii) any unpaid bonus or annual incentive awards for the calendar year in which the termination occurs based on target performance for Messrs.
-Benoliel, Nieman and Platzer and for Ms. Loebl; and (iv) the pro rata portion of any and all awards under the Company's LTIP for the performance period(s) in which the termination occurs, which would have been payable had the target level performance been achieved for the performance period.
+In addition, these executive officers are entitled to receive (i) earned but unpaid base salary through the termination at the rate in effect on the date of termination or, if higher, at the rate in effect at any time during the 90-day period preceding the change in control; (ii) any unpaid bonus or annual incentive payable to the executive in respect of the calendar year in which the termination; (iii) the pro rata portion of any and all unpaid bonuses and annual incentive awards for the calendar year in which the termination occurs based on target performance for Messrs.
+Benoliel, Nieman, Platzer and for Ms. Loebl; and (iv) the pro rata portion of any and all awards under the Company's LTIP for the performance period(s) in which